HealthCatalyst/Fabric.Authorization/Fabric.Authorization.AccessControl/README.md

 This will allow you to set breakpoints in the Fabric.Authorization.API code via VS 2017.
 In addition you can debug the javascript via your chosen web browser using source maps.

-In chrome for example, to look at the source files and set breakpoints in angular access control, start dev tools.
-Then go to Sources tab then webpack:// and then the following folder hierarchy ./src/app then find the folder and file with the code change and select.
-You should see your latest changes are showing and are able to set breakpoints.
+In `chrome` for example, to look at the source map files and set breakpoints in access control, `start dev tools`.
+Then go to Sources tab then `webpack://` and the following folder hierarchy `./src/app`.
+Find the folder and file with the code change and select.
+You should see your latest changes showing and are able to set breakpoints.
+While running `npm run watch` in `VS Code`, make a small change to the typescript, wait for it to update, then `refresh the browser` to make sure changes are getting updated.